1950s quiz show scandals: Summary

 Three months into its run, Twenty-One featured a contestant, Herb Stempel, who had been coached by Enright to allow his opponent, Charles Van Doren, to win the game.
 Stempel took the fall as requested.
 A year later, Stempel told the New York Journal-American's Jack O'Brian that his winning run as champion on the series had been choreographed to his advantage, and that the show's producer then ordered him to purposely lose his championship to Van Doren.
 With no proof, an article was never printed.

 Stempel's statements gained more credibility when fixing in another game, Dotto, was publicized in August 1958.
 Quiz show ratings across the networks plummeted and several were cancelled amid allegations of fixing.
-The revelations were sufficient to initiate a nine-month long New York County grand jury.
-No indictments were handed down, and the findings of the grand jury were sealed by judge's order.
+The revelations were sufficient to initiate a nine-month-long New York County grand jury.
+Although contest-rigging was not a criminal offense, several producers and dozens of contestants chose, rather than publicly admit they were frauds, to perjure themselves before the grand jury by denying they participated in fixing the shows.
+No indictments were handed down, but, in an unusual move, the judge ordered the findings and testimony sealed.
+This aroused public suspicion that corruption was involved, which in turn attracted the attention of the US Congress.
 A formal congressional subcommittee investigation began in August 1959.
+The producers and contestants did not dare to perjure themselves before Congress.
 Enright was revealed to have rigged Twenty-One; Van Doren also eventually came forth with revelations about how he was persuaded to accept specific answers during his time on the show.

 In 1960, Congress amended the Communications Act of 1934 to prohibit the fixing of quiz shows.
-As a result of that action, many networks canceled their existing quiz shows and replaced them with a higher number of public service programs.
+As a result of that action, many networks canceled their existing quiz shows and replaced them—at the prodding of incoming FCC commissioner Newton Minow—with a higher number of public service programs.